Larouex/IoTCNanoBLESense33/README.md

 ## The Code
 Let's walk through the code and I will explain the capabilities.
 It is the simpliest of the sketches in the training and the other Nano devices expose more telemetry, properties and commands.

-Overall the sketch is fairly simple.
-We have three elements we will be sending as Bluetooth characteristics from our Peripheral device.
+The following will be the Bluetooth characteristics we will be exposing from our Peripheral device...

 * <b>VERSION</b>
 * <b>BATTERY CHARGED</b>